-Staff initiated the Substantial Amendment process by discussing the proposed changes with grantees unable to spend down funds as well as those who may need additional funding and have the ability to spend an increased allocation.
-Douglas County efforts adhere to the citizen participation plan and include:

-• Notice of Public Meetings: A combined notice of the 30-day public comment period (September 20, 2018 - October 19, 2018) an open house, and a public hearing was printed in the legal section of six local newspapers in both English and Spanish.
-During the comment period, notice of the Substantial Amendment was emailed to the CDBG contact list and copies were made available at each Douglas County Library reference desk and the Douglas County Philip S. Miller Building lobby.
-The Sedalia Water and Sanitation District (SWSD) Board of Directors public meeting on September 17th included a discussion of the water line improvements project with citizens attending from the District.
-Douglas County held an open house on September 16, 2018.
-A public hearing will be held with the Douglas County Board of County Commissioners to review and consider the Annual Action Plan on October 23, 2018 (see Attachment A).
+Concurrent Substantial Amendments for both the 2014 Annual Action Plan as a part of the 2014-2018 Consolidated Plan and the 2015 Annual Action Plan are documented through the County's process to engage residents and stakeholder in the public process.
+The Substantial Amendments were initiated by discussing the proposed changes with grantees unable to spend down funds as well as those who may need additional funding and have the ability to spend an increased allocation.
+Douglas County efforts adhere to the Citizen Participation Plan outlined in the Consolidated Plan through a combined notice of the 30-day public comment period, an open house, and a public hearing.
+The notice was printed in the legal section of six local newspapers in both English and Spanish.
+During the comment period, notice of the Substantial Amendments will be emailed to the CDBG contact list and copies will be made available at each Douglas County Library reference desk and the Douglas County Philip S. Miller Building lobby.
+The Sedalia Water and Sanitation District (SWSD) Board of Directors public meeting on September 17th included a discussion of the ongoing water line improvements project with citizens attending from the District.
+Douglas County will hold an open house on October 16, 2018.
+A public hearing will be held with the Douglas County Board of County Commissioners to review and consider the Annual Action Plan for approval on October 23, 2018.